CExA-project/CExA-project.github.io/content/news/2024-12-18-Sixth-Kokkos-tea-time/index.md

 {{< cta cta_text="Register to be notified about future events" cta_link="https://lists.cexa-project.org/sympa/subscribe/network" >}}

-CExA organizes its fifth international **Kokkos tea-time** on Wednesday, November the 20th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
+CExA organizes its fifth international **Kokkos tea-time** on Wednesday, December the 18th, 2024 for 45min starting at 8AM MT, 10AM EST, 2PM UTC, 4PM CEST.
 It can be followed on [Zoom](https://cnrs.zoom.us/j/97834891802?pwd=NXhzd2paY051S3dQekVQVllvTW5MUT09), by [phone]({{< ref "#by-phone" >}}), or from [a visio room]({{< ref "#from-a-visio-room" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="/kokkos-tea-time.ics" >}}

-Andrey Prokopenko will give a talk on "ArborX: a performance portable geometric search library"
+Sam Reeve will give a talk on "Cabana: a Kokkos+MPI library for particles and hybrid particle-grid applications"

-Andrey Prokopenko is a computational scientist at Oak Ridge National Laboratory.
-His research interests include multigrid algorithms, geometricsearch, and extreme scale computing.
+Sam Reeve is a  staff scientist at Oak Ridge National Lab, working at the intersection of materials and computational science.
+His current focus is software development for performance portability and scalability in materials applications.
+He obtained his BS from Iowa State University and his PhD from Purdue University, both in Materials Engineering.

 <!-- {{% cta cta_text="Get the slides" cta_link="2024_Kokkos_TeaTime.pdf" cta_new_tab="true" %}} -->

-## ArborX: a performance portable geometric search library
+## Cabana: a Kokkos+MPI library for particles and hybrid particle-grid applications

-ArborX is a performance-portable geometric search library based on Kokkos.
-Fast geometric search is an often overlooked but a critical part in scientific application in many domains: cosmology, additive manufacturing, contact mechanics, particle simulations.
-In this talk, we provide an overview of the functionality in ArborX, discuss its design and user interface, and discuss the ways we use Kokkos.
+A wide range of computational methods center on particles, from atomistic predictions to cosmology.
+Cabana is a library built on Kokkos and MPI for performance portable and scalable particle simulation.
+In addition, Cabana includes structured grids for hybrid particle-grid methods.
+The current library capabilities will be discussed, as well as applications using Cabana and plans for future work.
+Cabana and many Cabana-based mini applications are available at https://github.com/ECP-CoPA

 ## Contribute